Render unto Caesar: American Quaker war tax resistance

-Christian anarchist tax resisters
+Christian anarchist

 Christian anarchists do not interpret Matthew 22:21 as advocating support for taxes but as further advice to free oneself from material attachment.
 Jacques Ellul believes the passage shows that Caesar may have rights over the money that he produces, but not things that are made by God, as he explains:

 Ammon Hennacy interpreted Matthew 22:21 slightly differently.
 He was on trial for civil disobedience and was asked by the judge to reconcile his tax resistance with Jesus' instructions.
-"I told him Caesar was getting too much around here and some one had to stand up for God."
+"I told him Caesar was getting too much around here and someone had to stand up for God."
 Elsewhere, he interpreted the story in this way:

 Versions

 The extracanonical Gospel of Thomas also has a version, which reads in the Stephen Patterson and Marvin Meyer Version 100:

 They showed Jesus a gold coin and said to him, "The Roman emperor's people demand taxes from us."
 He said to them, "Give the emperor what belongs to the emperor, give God what belongs to God, and give me what is mine."

 The fragmentary Egerton Gospel in the Scholar's Version translation (found in The Complete Gospels) 3:1–6 reads:

 They come to him and interrogate him as a way of putting him to the test.
 They ask, "Teacher, Jesus, we know that you are [from God], since the things you do put you above all the prophets.
 Tell us, then, is it permissible to pay to rulers what is due them?
 Should we pay them or not?"
 Jesus knew what they were up to, and became indignant.
 Then he said to them, "Why do you pay me lip service as a teacher, but not [do] what I say?
-How accurately Isaiah prophesied about you when he said, 'This people honors me with their lips, but their heart stays far away from me; their worship of me is empty, [because they insist on teachings that are human] commandments […]'
+How accurately Isaiah prophesied about you when he said, 'This people honors me with their lips, but their heart stays far away from me; their worship of me is empty, [because they insist on teachings that are human] commandments [...]'

+Modern references

+In the United States Supreme Court case of Tyler v.
+Hennepin County (2023), chief justice John Roberts referenced the phrase in the court's opinion regarding the Takings Clause and state property taxes.
+The chief justice explained the court's holding by stating that "[t]he taxpayer must render unto Caesar what is Caesar’s, but no more."